Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Conclusion

 \section{Conclusion}

 In this work, we presented a framework for the application of rate splitting to an FDD massive multi-user MIMO system.
-Despite the suboptimality of the proposed approach and the incomplete channel knowledge at the BS, numerical results have shown that the combination of the bilinear precoding based on the channel second-order information and rate splitting leads to a drastic improvement in terms of the achievable sum rate when compared to the system without rate splitting.
+Despite the suboptimality of the proposed approach and the incomplete channel knowledge at the BS, numerical results have shown that the combination of the bilinear precoding based on the second-order channel information and rate splitting leads to a drastic improvement in terms of the achievable sum rate when compared to the system without rate splitting.
 The transmission of the common message is mainly beneficial when it comes to medium to high transmit powers.
-While the conventional DL system (usual broadcast channel, without rate splitting) saturates in the high transmit power range due to the inter-user interference and the imperfect channel knowledge, introducing the common stream yields a rate of the system that increases when more transmit power is used.
+While the conventional DL system (usual broadcast channel, without rate splitting) saturates in the high transmit power regime due to the inter-user interference and the imperfect channel knowledge, introducing the common stream yields a rate of the system that increases when more transmit power is used.
 Furthermore, our method significantly outperforms the commonly used iterative weighted MMSE approach.
 While the optimization problem related to the latter has to be solved in each and every channel coherence interval, the bilinear approach depending on the channel covariance matrices requires a simple matrix-vector multiplication in every channel coherence interval.
 Finding the deterministic transformation matrices that constitute the bilinear precoder has only to be performed in the beginning of the covariance coherence interval which is given by several channel coherence intervals.\\ A future research direction would be to extend the proposed approach to a multi-cell setup where the challenges related to the system design become more significant due to the inter-cell interference.
+Furthermore, since the benefits of RS decrease as the number of served users increases, one could optimize the set of users that have to decode the common stream, which could increase the minimum common rate.
+This user selection can be based on the channel second-order statistics.

 \appendices